Paul Chamberlain

 Committee Member

 Iris is a practicing artist with an interest in giving to get more.
-She was a founding member of the Impact100 WA committee which has collectivly given over $1.7 Million of grants in 10 years and is now working with ARTS Impact WA members to repeat the success of the collective giving model.
+She was a founding member of the Impact100 WA committee which has collectively given over $2.7 Million of grants in 12 years and is now working with ARTS Impact WA members to repeat the success of the collective giving model.
 Her background in Business and Marketing for corporates in Europe and her love of all unique art forms means that her skill sets are well matched to initiatives that need administrative and governance support together with sympathy for and understanding of the vagaries of working with creative projects.

 Jimmy Murphy